 - Flights are weather permitting, if flights are cancelled the flight portion of each fare will be refunded.

-- Bellbird Tours Ltd reserves the right to alter prices, times, itineraries or arrange alternative transportation and services.
+- Altitude Tours reserve the right to alter prices, times, itineraries or arrange alternative transportation and services.

-- Trips cancelled less than 24hours and up to 12 hours prior to tour departure receive a 50% refund.
+Bookings cancelled up to 48 hours prior to departure are entitled to a full refund.